Oxford Hotel (Denver): History

 The Oxford Hotel was built in 1891.

 In February 1908, Bill Haywood and two other officers of the Western Federation of Miners were secretly held overnight in adjacent rooms in the Oxford, by the Denver police.
 Their stay at the Oxford was kept secret so their supporters could not try to block their extradition early the next morning by a special train to Idaho, to be tried for conspiracy in the assassination of a former governor of Idaho.

 In the 1950s, the Oxford Hotel was considered a flophouse.
 In the 1980s a new owner improved the hotel.

 The hotel restaurant was operated by McCormick's Fish House from when they signed a lease with the Oxford Hotel in 1987 until 2016.
 Today, Urban Farmer Steakhouse operates as The Oxford Hotel's restaurant partner.

 The Cruise Room

 The Cruise Room is a bar located within the Oxford Hotel, considered a historic, upscale cocktail lounge, and known for its preserved Art Deco interior.
 It officially opened the day after prohibition ended.
-The bar is a single, windowless room, on the ground floor of The Oxford Hotel, located between the Corner Bar at McCormick's Fish House and the hotel lobby.
+The bar is a single, windowless room, on the ground floor of The Oxford Hotel, located between the Corner Bar at the hotel restaurant and the hotel lobby.